darkhelmet/dashvee/posts/how-do-i-load-balance.md

 ## MAC addresses

-The "source" MAC address is actually useless to identify a connection.
+The source MAC address is actually useless to identify a connection.
 It only represents the network node that the frame just came from, not the original computer the request originated from.
-This means it's the MAC address of the upstream router at the data centre, owned by the ISP or something like that.
+All the packets coming into the firewall probably have the same source MAC address, which that of the upstream router at the data centre.
 It's basically just the next hop.
 Network switches use MAC addresses to figure out where packets need to go, but only in their localized world.
 So that's useless.

 The destination MAC address, is that of the firewall itself.
 So that's also useless.